Calendar Put Spread

 Sweet Spot

-The optimal scenario for a calendar put spread occurs when the stock price hovers near the strike price as the short-term put approaches expiration.
-This position allows the trader to potentially repurchase the short put at a lower price or let it expire worthless while still holding the long put for future price movements.
+The best-case calendar put spread will be when the stock price drifts close to the strike at expiration of the short-term put.
+This then allows the trader to either potentially buy back the short put cheaper or allow the short put to expire worthless but still hold on to the long put for its future price move.

 Max Profit Potential